-The above table reflects that 82 percent respondents amongst doctors and nurses, were using the double gloves always while dealing with seriously infected patients whereas 17 percent respondents report to be using the double hand gloves not regularly but sometimes or often.
+It was observed that 82 percent respondents amongst doctors and nurses, were using the double gloves always while dealing with seriously infected patients whereas 17 percent respondents report to be using the double hand gloves not regularly but sometimes or often.
 Though it was satisfactory to note from the above table that there were only 1 percent respondents who were found never using the gloves while dealing with seriously infected patients.